confidencewoman/site/prologue-2-mayke.md

 Mayke completed her return across the thin bridge of electrical cable from building to building, and dropped quietly to the roof next to Jade.

-“Hey, you're pretty good at this for a mumbo-jumbo artist,” the technician said.
+“Hey, you’re pretty good at this for a mumbo-jumbo artist,” the technician said.
 “Nice light show, nice quiet casting.
-Surprised those gloves don't get in the way.”
+Surprised those gloves don’t get in the way.”

 “Did they get in the way last night?
 No. Do you somehow muddle through this electrical horseshit without even being able to feel power flow?
 Surprisingly, yes.
 Good on you, buddy,” Jade said, smirking.
 Their eyes promised that some exciting form of payback for “mumbo-jumbo artist” was in Mayke’s future.